scarioscia/scarioscia.github.io/service/index.md

 ### Technology Fellowship

 I was awarded a 2021 **[Technology Fellowship](https://cer.jhu.edu/techfellows)** from the Johns Hopkins Center for Educational Resources.
 I'm partnering with Carolyn Norris, the Developmental Genetics Professor, and [Dylan Taylor](https://dtaylo95.github.io/), another grad student in my lab.
-We are using this support to develop a computational approach for designing CRISPR reagents, which were piloted in the Fall 2021 sections of Developmental Genetics Lab and will be updated for the Spring 2022 course.
+We are using this support to develop a computational approach for designing CRISPR reagents, which were piloted in the Fall 2021 sections of Developmental Genetics Lab and updated for the Spring 2022 course.

 <br />